VahagnGishyan/sql-engine/README.md

 ### Saved Files

 If the CLI isn't sufficient to explore the library's functionality, you can examine the file hierarchy.
-To do so, run the `work-dir` command and navigate to the specified path.
+To do this, run the `work-dir` command and navigate to the specified path.
 There, you will find the database manager and your database files.
 You can check the values by inspecting the table data in the files.

 ---
 ## Testing